nutjob-laboratories/merk/README.txt

 ```
 merk.exe --donotsave -n merker -c "#python" -c "#merk" --ssl irc.libera.chat 6697
 ```
-You can do some things with the commandline that you can't do with the GUI.
+You can do some things with the command-line that you can't do with the GUI.
 Let's say that you're using **MERK** on a computer that someone else also uses for **MERK**.
 You want to store your configuration files in a different folder, just for your use.
-You always want to use light mode, no matter what the configuration file says, and you've stored some **MERK** scripts in the "C:\Merk_Scripts" folder.
+You always want to use light mode, no matter what the configuration file says, and you've stored some **MERK** scripts in the `C:\Merk_Scripts` folder.
 You don't want **MERK** to ask you for a server to connect to, you just want it to start up, and you can choose a server from the "IRC" menu:
 ```
 python merk.py --light --config-name .mymerk --scripts-directory "C:\Merk_Scripts" --run
 ```